setaman/vue-ellipse-progress/README.md

 this.progress = this.tasksDone * 100 / maxTasks; // the percentage of done tasks
 ```

->:heavy_exclamation_mark: the progress is always used to fill the circle progress area. so you can not customize this value and all values under 0 and above 100 are ignored.
-For customisation purpose please use **[`legendValue`](#legendvalue)**.
+>:heavy_exclamation_mark: the progress is always used to fill the circle line progress.
+So you can not customize this value and all values under 0 and above 100 are ignored.
+For customization purpose please use **[`legendValue`](#legendvalue)**.
 >if **[`legendValue`](#legendvalue)** is defined the progress is **NOT** displayed.